general260/general260/README.md

-- 🌱 I’m currently learning and exploring the endless possibilities of Product Management
+- 🌱 I’m currently exploring the endless possibilities of Product Management
-- 👯 I’m looking to collaborate on interest projects, regardless of stack, bring it on!
-- 🤔 I’m looking for help with nothing in particular
-- 💬 Ask me about startups, web development and product strategies
+- 💬 Ask me about startups, scrum, web development and product management
-- 😄 Pronouns: He/Him